 ELC was a Rails development consultancy for Fortune 500 companies.
 As a developer at ELC I oversaw the design, development, and maintenance of enterprise-level applications, and was exposed to newly-popularized tenets of so-called agile web development, including pair programming, scrum management and iterative development cycles.

 2007-01-15 - 2008-03-31

-Ideum is a small new media outfit working for museums, educational institutions, nonprofit organizations and socially re- sponsible companies.
-As Interactive Director, I oversaw the production of a variety of educational and humanitarian pro- jects and worked extensively with Flickr and Google mashups.
+Ideum is a small new media outfit that works primarily with museums, schools, nonprofits, and socially responsible companies.
+As Interactive Director, I oversaw the production of a variety of educational and humanitarian projects and worked extensively with Flickr and Google mashups using PHP and Python.

 2006-03-15 - 2006-11-30

 Rome & Gold Creative is a branding agency working in a wide array of media.
-I worked as Lead Web Designer/Developer and Junior Print Designer, focusing primarily on developing database-driven websites with content management interfaces, but also doing print, clothing, environmental, and game design.
+I worked as Lead Web Designer/Developer and Junior Print Designer, focusing primarily on developing MySQL-driven PHP websites with content management interfaces, but also doing print, clothing, environmental, and game design.

 2002-08-10 - 2006-05-05

 After studying French in college at UNM, I enrolled in a program to teach English at a public high school in Provence.
 The program was intended to encourage French students to develop their conversational English skills with native speakers.